svitaluc/graphbench/results/README.md

 The JanusGraph data model is just the same as the data model of Titan, which suggests that retrieval of vertices with their edges should be similar in both the cases.
-However, some severe performance flaws are present when comparing it with the Titan.
+However, some severe performance flaws are present when comparing it with Titan.

 ![getVerticesWithEdges](./images/getVerticesWithEdges.png)
 <img src="./images/getVerticesWithEdges-100-1000.png" alt="getVerticesWithEdges-100-1000" width="600"/>

-The JanusGraph is significantly slower than the Titan.
-Values of by what number of times the Titan was faster than the JanusGraph (y-axis) based on the number of vertices (x-axis) is displayed in the following chart.
+JanusGraph is significantly slower than Titan.
+Values of by what number of times Titan was faster than JanusGraph (y-axis) based on the number of vertices (x-axis) is displayed in the following chart.

 <img src="./images/getVerticesWithEdges-faster.png" alt="getVerticesWithEdges-faster" width="600"/>